abhayrobotics/NamasteDSA/Readme.md

 ### 09_moveZeroes.js
 -  23 : Move Zeroes to the last without
 -  24: MAx consecutive ones
+-  25 : find missing no. in an array of (0,n) in unsorted array.
--  25: find Single Number in an array of 2 occurance except 1 element
+-  26: find Single Number in an array of 2 occurance except 1 element